Phonics at Hassocks Infant School

 Aims of Phonics Teaching

 Although our phonics teaching is rigorous and fast paced, we believe there is no reason why phonics should be dull and repetitive.
-The Song of Sounds programme has a song as it’s core ingredient which children love to sing and learn all of the accompanying actions.
+The Song of Sounds programme has a song as it’s core ingredient which children love to sing alongside learning all the accompanying actions.
 Our approach is multi-sensory and is packed alongside fun, interactive games and activities where children are encouraged to apply their new skills and embed their learning.

 Our aims for the teaching of phonics are as follows: